mattyhakin/insulin-calculator-simple/README.md

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## 📝 Notes

+This project is a combination of two previous projects I created the simpleinsulincalc (v1.0) and simpleinsulincalcGUI (v1.1).
+I have since removed them from my GitHub project after the creation of this Repo.

 ## 👨‍⚕️ Disclaimer